-Not Strictly Spiritual: Not Strictly Spiritual is a blog all about finding spirituality in everyday reality. on the site, catholic blogger and author Mary DeTorris Poust talks about how faith helps us out with everyday life.
+Not Strictly Spiritual is a spiritual blog all about finding spirituality in everyday reality.
+On the site, catholic blogger and author Mary DeTorris Poust talks about how faith helps us out with everyday life.
 Poust talks about her own experiences in using faith to overcome self image issues and eating issues.
 Her articles are full of wisdom certain to enlighten readers.

 Favourite Excerpt: From “A perfectly timed novena.
 St. Catherine, pray for us.”

-Tiny Buddha is an absolutely wonderful website.
+Tiny Buddha is an absolutely wonderful spiritual blog that is mostly a mindfulness blog.
 It matches cuteness and fun with insight and wisdom.
 It’s also got more Facebook followers than anyone else on this list, partly because it was a pioneer of the whole spiritual blogging movement.

 Favourite Excerpt: EXPERIENCE MORE JOY”

 “Feeling your way along implies trusting what the mind does not understand or would like to talk you out of doing.
 It is about noticing everything is connected, choosing steps or directions on your path based on what feels right and what you intuit is the right thing now.”